Z323323/Group-theory-elements/README.md

 <p>

-  Note that this section requires knowledge about roots of unity.
+  This section requires knowledge about roots of unity.

   ### Theorem

   Any group of the form $Z_{\phi(n)}^{*}$ where $\phi(n) = 2^{t}XYZ\dots, t \geq 2$ doesn't have generators.